chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ### 3. Response Models

-Now let move into more complicate part.
-In above I have mention path parameter, which is base on typically used to specify unique identifiers for a resource.
-In this part I will talk about Response Models, define the expected structure of the response data.
+Now let's move to the more complicated part.
+In the above, I have mentioned **path parameter**, which is based on typically used to specify unique identifiers for a resource.
+In this part I will talk about Response Models, and define the expected structure of the response data.
 It’s excepting it to be into json payload request.

 When to Use Them:

 - Path: are used to identify specific resources.
 For example, to get a specific user by their ID, use a path parameter.
 - Query Parameters: When you need to provide additional options or filters for the requested resource.
-For example filter them by name, use query parameters
+For example, filter them by name, use query parameters
 - Response Models: define the expected structure of the response data and ensure validation

 #### 3.1 Basic Model pydantic